 Douglas Gooding has been selected as Fellow of The American College of Bankruptcy for his professional excellence.
 Read more...

 52 attorneys at the firm – 79 percent of the firm’s equity partners – have been selected for inclusion in The Best Lawyers in America® 2016.
 Read more...

 “a leading figure in the corporate bankruptcy space, admired by both clients and peers … forceful but reasonable … the ability to provide concrete, business-oriented advice”

-Doug Gooding is co-chair of the firm’s Business Department.
+Doug Gooding is the co-chair of the firm’s Business Department and former practice group leader of the Finance and Restructuring Group.
+He is also a Fellow in the American College of Bankruptcy.
 He has over 20 years experience in corporate finance, restructuring, bankruptcy and related litigation.
 Mr. Gooding has appeared in courts throughout the United States and in Canada and has been appointed as mediator in bankruptcy disputes.